ztachip/ztachip/Documentation/HardwareBuildProcedure.md

 For remaining of document, [TARGET] is used to indentify DE10_NANO_SoC_FB or DE10_NANO_SoC_GHRD depending on the your choice of target Linux version.

 ### How to integrate ztachip to your FPGA project

+This section provides explanation on how ztachip can be integrated to your design.

 ztachip is integrated to a FPGA design as a Qsys component.